-The results are presented in Figures 12 (synchronous setting) and 13 (asynchronous setting).
-In both settings, the derivative-enhanced correlation techniques degrade rapidly with the increase in the value of $d{max}/d{min}$ due to the masking of the feeble detection spike by proximal loud tags.
-On the other hand, the SIC technique is rather robust against the near-far problem.
+The results are presented in Figures 7 (synchronous setting) and 8 (asynchronous setting).
+In both settings, the derivative-enhanced correlation techniques degrade rapidly with the increase in the value of d{max}/d{min} due to the masking of the feeble detection spike by proximal loud tags.
+The SIC technique is rather robust against the near-far problem.
 In a synchronous environment the SIC approach has a near perfect performance due to accurate estimations.
 However, the performance degrades in the asynchronous setting due to the lack of accurate phase estimation techniques to an average error rate of 5% for 100 tags per 100 ms.